 As the gambler goes through different phases of the addiction, they tend to spend less time with their family and yet, more of the family’s money on gambling.
-In a professional setting, the gambler misuses company time in order to gamble, has difficulty concentrating and finish projects and can sometimes engage in employee theft or embezzlement.
-In desperation, the gambler may experience hopelessness, suicidal thoughts and attempts, trouble with the law and marital problems.
+Furthermore, in a professional setting, the gambler misuses company time in order to gamble has difficulty concentrating, and finishes projects and can sometimes engage in employee theft or embezzlement.
+In desperation, the gambler may experience hopelessness, suicidal thoughts and attempts, trouble with the law, and marital problems.

 – Gambling to try to escape problems, relieve sadness or anxiety

 – Becoming easily irritated when trying to reduce or stop gambling